TobiasLoader/Home/index.md

 #### [3.
 Ray-Tracer](https://tobiasloader.github.io/Ray-Tracer)

-Soon after finishing my 3D-Engine in autumn 2018, and being still interested in representing a 3D world on a 2D screen, I began another large project.
-I'd heard about Ray Tracer's, which could draw realistic 3D images using virtual light rays, so set out to write my own.
+Soon after finishing my 3D-Engine in autumn 2018, and still being interested in the representation of the 3D world on a 2D screen, I began another large project.
+I had heard about the ray tracing technique, which enabled realistic 3D images to be drawn using virtual light rays, so I set out to write my own basic implementation.

 ---